Nash Flows over Time with Spillback and Kinematic Waves: Conclusion and Outlook

 \section{Conclusion and Outlook}

-We introduced the spillback model and showed that dynamic equilibria can be constructed by using a sequence of static flows.
-It is worth noting that this spillback model is a generalization of the deterministic queuing model studied in~\cite{cominetti2011existence, cominetti2015dynamic, koch2010nash}, since the spillback feature can be disabled by setting the storage capacities to infinity and the inflow rate large enough; see \Cref{rem:generalization}.
-For the original model Cominetti et.\ al.\ showed in~\cite{cominetti2017long} that if the inflow rate $r$ does not exceed the capacity of a minimal cut, then the lengths of all queues are bounded.
+We extended the Koch-Skutella-model, studied by~\cite{cominetti2011existence,cominetti2015dynamic,koch2010nash}, by spillback and kinematic waves and showed that most of the results achieved for the original model carry over.
+The existence of equilibria can be shown in a similar way and the structure of a Nash flows over time consists again of a sequence of static flows.
+Furthermore, \cite{cominetti2017long} showed for the Koch-Skutella-model that if the inflow rate~$r$ does not exceed the capacity of a minimal cut, then the lengths of all queues are bounded.
 This is not the case in the spillback model, as the example on the right of \Cref{fig:example} shows.
 But it is still possible that there exists a phase in the computation of a Nash flow over time that lasts indefinitely.
 It remains open to characterize such long term behavior and to give a bound on the number of phases.
 Furthermore, it is a challenging open problem in the original as well as in the spillback model to compute a thin flow efficiently or to show any hardness results.
 Since Nash flows over time are intended to describe traffic situations, a model with multiple origin-destination-pairs would be a huge step.
-This is a very difficult problem since the earliest arrival times differ for every commodity.
+This is difficult since the earliest arrival times differ for every commodity.